Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  ``<device>`` argument are listed.
 For example ``master-brick`` and ``ambient-light-bricklet``.

- The ``--timeout`` option allows to specifiy the maximum time in msec for waiting for the response of a function call.
+ The ``--timeout`` option allows to specify the maximum time in msec for waiting for the response of a function call.
 If a response doesn't arrive in time the program exits with an error.

  The ``<uid>`` argument takes a UID corresponding to the selected device type.
  This allows to select a specific device.
+All connected Bricks and Bricklets can be found with the :sh:func:`enumerate <tinkerforge enumerate>` command.

  The ``<function>`` argument allows to specify which function to call.
-Which additonal arguments have to be specified depends on the specified device and function.
+Which additional arguments have to be specified depends on the specified device and function.